B-Nilson/napsreview/README.md

 ## Invalid Metadata

-Throughout the files, the Yukon territory is marked with the old abbreviation “YK”, the official abbreviation is now “YT” and should be used. (see [here](https://www.noslangues-ourlanguages.gc.ca/en/writing-tips-plus/abbreviations-canadian-provinces-and-territories) for the source of the official names).
+Throughout the files, the Yukon territory is marked with the old abbreviation “YU”, the official abbreviation is now “YT” and should be used. (see [here](https://www.noslangues-ourlanguages.gc.ca/en/writing-tips-plus/abbreviations-canadian-provinces-and-territories) for the source of the official names).
 See